audreyshub/my-first-jekyll-site/index.md

       - author: Lego Elvis
         avatar: images/legoman.jpg
         content: >-
-          Audrey is so awesome to work with.
-I love her chilled, laid back vibe.
-Whatever you need she finds a way to get it done.
+          Audrey is awesome to work with.
+I love her laid back and friendly vibe.
+She's got a great sense of design and an unshakable technical can-do spirit.
+Everything she does is awesome!
       - author: Lego Good Wizard
         avatar: images/legowizard.jpg
         content: >-